Canada-Chile relations

 Bilateral relations

-Canada and Chile enjoy a robust relationship underpinned by frequent high-level visits and interactions.
-Since the election of President Gabriel Boric in December 2021, Prime Minister Justin Trudeau has spoken with the Chilean leader on several occasions and President Boric visited Canada in June 2022.
-The two leaders have committed to working together on promoting democracy, human rights, gender equality, inclusive economic growth and international law, as well as to continue to advance ambitious climate action.
+Canada and Chile enjoy a robust relationship underpinned by shared values and interests, demonstrated through frequent high-level visits and interactions, including at the leaders’ level.
+The two countries work together to promote democracy, human rights, gender equality, inclusive economic growth and international law, as well as to advance ambitious climate action.
+Following bilateral consultations on June 27, 2023, in Ottawa, Canada and Chile released a joint statement.

 The Canada-Chile Partnership Framework, renewed in 2013 and supported by multiple agreements, has served as a roadmap for the expansion and deepening of collaboration between Canada and Chile in various priority sectors, such as the sustainable development of minerals and metals, science and technology, investment promotion, youth mobility, and education.
 Over the years, the Framework was renewed and expanded to include bilateral cooperation in the areas of governance and transparency, economic growth, the environment, climate change and migration.

 Canada and Chile are close partners in regional and multilateral fora, including the United Nations, the Asia Pacific Economic Cooperation forum, the World Trade Organization, the Organization of American States and within the Summit of the Americas process.
-The two countries also work together in support of regional trade in the context of the Pacific Alliance, in which Canada is an observer and Candidate Associated State.
+The two countries also work together in support of regional trade in the context of the Pacific Alliance, in which Canada is an associate member since 2017.

-Canada and Chile enjoy strong bilateral relations and technical cooperation on environmental matters, facilitated by the Canada-Chile Agreement on Environmental Cooperation which celebrates 25 years in 2022.
-The two countries continue to expand their bilateral defence collaboration, which is supported by a memorandum of understanding on defence cooperation signed in April 2012.
+Canada and Chile enjoy strong bilateral relations and technical cooperation on environmental matters, facilitated by the Canada-Chile Agreement on Environmental Cooperation signed in 1997.

-Close personal ties link Canadians and Chileans.
+Close people to people ties link Canadians and Chileans.
 Canada is currently among the top foreign study destinations for Chilean post-secondary students, supported by both Chilean and Canadian scholarship programs.
-Canada has several education initiatives with Chile, including the Emerging Leaders in the Americas Program and the Faculty Mobility for Partnership Building Program.
-There is a fruitful collaboration between Canadian and Chilean Higher Education Institutions with over 185 agreements for students, faculty mobility and research.
+Canada has several education initiatives with Chile, including the Emerging Leaders in the Americas Program (ELAP) and the Faculty Mobility for Partnership Building Program (FMPBP).
+ELAP provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Chile, to study or conduct research in Canada while FMPBP enables professors at Canadian post-secondary institutions to pursue short-term research and/or teaching activities as a means of exploring, creating and advancing institutional partnerships.
+There is strong collaboration between Canadian and Chilean Higher Education Institutions with over 185 agreements facilitating student and faculty mobility and research.

 Trade relations